os-hxfan/os-hxfan.github.io/index.md

 ### News!

+*2022/07*: One paper titled "[Adaptable Butterfly Accelerator for Attention-based NNs via Hardware and Algorithm Co-design]()" is accepted by MICRO'22!

 *2022/05*: Hongxiang is invited to serve on the [FPT 2022 TPC](https://fpt22.hkust.edu.hk/), welcome to submit!

 *2022/05*: One paper titled "[Remarn: A Reconfigurable Multi-threaded Multi-core Accelerator for Recurrent Neural Networks]()" is accepted by TRETS.